-ATTENDANCE POLICY: Attendance is taken every class period.
+ATTENDANCE POLICY: Attendance is taken every time you logon to your course during class duration.
+Students are to log on to their learning management system no less that 3 different times per assignment week (i.e. Week #1, Week #2, etc...)
 Students are highly encouraged to attend each and every class due to the technical nature of the subject matter.
-A student is not allowed to miss more than four (4) hours total for the entire class duration.
+A student is not allowed to miss more than 2 weeks for the entire class duration.
 Excessive absences will result in the students having his/her overall semester grade dropped by one grade level.
-(Excessive is defined as more than four (4) absences).
+(Excessive is defined as more than 2-week absences).
 It is the student's responsibility to withdraw from the class if s/he no longer wishes to attend.
 (The instructor will NOT drop a student from class because of lack of attendance).
 If a student does not complete the class or withdraw, the student will receive a grade of "F".